suyash-lyzr/lyzr-credit-calculator/replit.md

 A Claude-like chat interface that helps users understand the cost and ROI of building AI agents on the Lyzr platform.

 **Features:**
+- **Landing Page**: Simple centered layout with Lyzr logo, heading, and input box
 - **Chat Interface**: Full conversation experience with markdown support (40% width)
 - **Architecture Diagram**: Mermaid-rendered agent flow diagrams with complexity badges
 - **Credit Calculation**: Detailed cost breakdown using exact rate card with 20% overhead
 - **ROI Calculation**: Comparison against human labor costs with fully loaded rates (60% width)

 **How it works:**
+1. User lands on a clean page with Lyzr logo and single input
-1. User describes their automation needs
+2. User describes their use case
+3. UI transitions to 40-60 split layout
-2. AI assesses complexity (LOW/MEDIUM/HIGH) using Connection & Workflow tests
+4. AI assesses complexity (LOW/MEDIUM/HIGH) using Connection & Workflow tests
-3. AI generates three artifacts:
+5. AI generates three artifacts:
    - Agent architecture diagram with complexity profile
    - Credit cost calculation (fixed + variable + 20% overhead)
    - ROI comparison vs human costs (with 1.3x fully loaded rates)
-4. Conversation can continue with updates to calculations
+6. Conversation can continue with updates to calculations

 ## Agent Architecture